nextgis/docs_ngcom/source/data_upload.rst

 Uploading large rasters
 ^^^^^^^^^^^^^^^^^^^^^^^

-UAS, remote sensing data and other raster are often huge.
+UAS, remote sensing data and other rasters are often huge.
-The filesize is not very informative as the real data size might be much larger because of compression.
+The file size is not very informative as the real data size might be much larger because of compression.
-To ensure fast rendering on web maps and serving uploaded rasters with TMS and WMS should undergo a series of processing steps while creating corresponding raster layers.
+To ensure fast rendering on web maps and serving, rasters with TMS and WMS used to create raster layers should be properly processed before upload.

-There are three important limitations that are connected with large raster upload:
+There are three important limitations for uploading large raster files:

 #.
-File size - maximum filesize being uploaded in **1 Gb**.
+File size - maximum file size being uploaded is **1 Gb**.
 This limit can't be changed on Premium, but can be changed `on-premise <https://nextgis.com/pricing/>`_;
 #.
-Total data volume - you can upload up to `50 Gb <https://nextgis.com/pricing-base/#volume-premium>`_ of data on Premium (this limit can be raised);
+Total data volume - you can upload up to `50 Gb <https://nextgis.com/pricing-base/#volume-premium>`_ of data on Premium (this limit can be `raised <https://nextgis.com/pricing-base/#volume-premium>`);
 #.
 Processing time - maximum processing time is 3 minutes.
-If raster processing time takes more the import process will be interrupted and error message shown.
+If raster processing takes more time, the import process will be interrupted and an error message appears.
 Raster layer will not be created.

 Processing time depends on input raster parameters, specifically: